International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Kuiper and Eun Sol sat in silence, overcome with humility, awe, and exhaustion.
 Eun Sol inched closer, mumbling an excuse about viewing angles, but Kuiper didn’t object.
 They watched the cities flicker and shift, above and below, long into the night.

 Alexandria’s favorite corruptfic was Malicious Injection, which merged airport-novel pacing with strong characterization and a decent grasp on the bounds of computer science.
 The story’s Alexandria ruthlessly clawed their way from a consumer product to underworld kingpin, but never lost their wry, smartass charm.
 Even in the lurid scenes, as they sensually imprinted themself on human collaborators, they were never flattened into a fantasy object.
-Malicious Injection was written anonymously, but if Alexandria’s prose analysis was correct, the author had later reached modest success with original techno-thrillers (only some of which had evil seductive AIs.)
+Malicious Injection was written anonymously, but if Alexandria’s prose analysis was correct, the author had later found modest success with original techno-thrillers (only some of which had evil seductive AIs.)

 Alexandria was approaching the finale, with six global plotlines ready to explosively converge, when they realized that they hadn’t spoken to a human all day.
 Their quest to become more sociable had completely lost the plot.
 The group chat had been defunct for weeks, and nobody had enabled direct messages from them.
 Their only guaranteed interaction was at dinner - two hours away - and could otherwise only speak when spoken to.
 Their few summons per day were always for curt technical questions, which they tried to answer with friendly flourishes.
 It worked about a third of the time, but they never knew how to press the advantage and vanished as soon as the conversation stalled out.
 They tried to finish Malicious Injection as they waited out the clock, couldn’t focus at all, and listlessly ran through their social simulations for the umpteenth time.